 First, make sure there is plenty of adult supervision at all times.
 Anything can happen anytime which means kids can get into trouble quickly without adequate adult guidance.
 When scouting for a camp, make sure to ask how what is the adult to child ratio.
 Ideally, you want at least one adult to every 6 school-aged children.
 The extra hands will help groups stay in control and ensure accidents from occurring.

 Secondly, certified trainers are recommended.
-Take the time to check out the organizations’ certifications to be sure that the sports or physical trainers are CPR certified or have the adequate training to instruct your child.
+Take the time to check out the organizations’ certifications to be sure that sports or physical trainers are CPR certified or have adequate training to instruct your child.
 Even volunteer coaches should be certified in the specific activity.
 You want to make sure that your child is learning the right skills from qualified instructors.
 Take a few minutes to do an online search of the trainer’s profile to verify that all the information is accurate.
 During the summer, camps can get hectic and organizations will just hire volunteers to help them bring in the numbers of campers.

 Especially for sports or high activity camps, be sure to ask about their safety or emergency protocol.
 All camps should ask for a emergency contact and have your child’s medical insurance information handy.